hanicinecm/template-python-package/README.rst

 * Check if the project code is ``black``-formatted.
 * Run all the tests with ``pytest`` and ``tox`` on a matrix of supported python versions and dependency versions.
-* If the commit is tagged, publish the package to PyPI
+* If the commit is tagged, publish the package to PyPI.
 * TestPyPI is used in this template.
 * The package only gets published if ``twine check dist/*`` executes successfully.
 * The package only gets published if tests run successfully and the code is formatted.

 README Template: